Young’s Modulus: Description, Formula and usage

 Young’s modulus formula

 Young’s modulus is the ratio of longitudinal stress and longitudinal strain.
-Please keep in mind that Young’s modulus holds good only with respect to longitudinal strain.
+Please keep in mind that Young’s modulus holds good only concerning longitudinal strain.

 Young’s Modulus= Stress / Strain ={(F/A)/(L1/L)}